 The final exam is comprehensive meaning it will cover all of the semester.
+It is also mandatory.
+If you do NOT take the final exam, then the final exam will count 50% toward your grade, meaning you will receive an F in the course.
+Take the final.
 The questions will be randomly drawn from the same pools that the chapter tests come from.
 Expect the final exam to be difficult but know that I will definitely curve it if necessary!
 The final exam will be available to take on day 1 but finish all work first so you are ready as you only get one try.